The key to sticking to your budget is to create better money habits. Master these, and the savings follow automatically.

 Acceptance is about acknowledging the way things are and then finding ways to work with the reality of our everyday life.

-In my takeaway example, once I acknowledged and accepted that I am probably not going to cook dinner, I could come up with ways to work around it.
+Once I acknowledged and accepted that I am probably not going to cook dinner on Friday, I could come up with ways to work around it.

 Acceptance solved the problem of what to eat on Friday nights without all the negative self-talk and guilt.
-And, this is important, I stopped fighting and I still won.
+I stopped fighting and I still won.
 And sticking to the budget followed automatically.

 When we get the concept of acceptance and working with reality rather than fighting it, it is so empowering.
-Which is why it’s the first step to forming frugal habits.
+Which is why it’s the first step to forming better money-saving habits.